Wolverine971/9takes/src/blog/community/software-and-hardware-of-the-mind.md

 Nice, now we know that people's behavior can be conditioned.
 This didn't lead anywhere, and eventually, interest shifted towards cognitive psychology.
 Technology was improving, and there were now more data points to gather on a person's brain.
 Neuroimaging tools came out, and we learned that different brain parts get stimulated when subjects are subjected to other ideas and images.

 Nice, now we can map the physical parts of the brain.

-"Front brain turn red on picture when person is asked what is 1 plus 1.
-Back of brain turn red when person see picture of cute puppy."
+- The front brain turns red when a person is asked what is one plus one.
+- The back of the brain turns red when a person sees a cute puppy picture.

 These approaches are far from what Freud and Jung were trying to do.